1946 Australian referendum (Social Services): Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Social Services) 1946'?

+Proposed Changes to the Constitution

 Section 51 of the Australian Constitution grants the commonwealth legislative power.
 Prior to this amendment the only social services provision was s51(xxiii) that gave power to legislate for invalid and old-age pensions.
 The proposal was to introduce s51(xxiiiA), which reads:

 (xxiiiA) the provision of maternity allowances, widows' pensions, child endowment, unemployment, pharmaceutical, sickness and hospital benefits, medical and dental services (but not so as to authorize any form of civil conscription), benefits to students and family allowances;

 Background

 Federal legislation already existed on a number of these issues despite the lack of a clear constitutional basis: child endowment payments were introduced in 1941, widow's pensions in 1942, and unemployment benefits in 1945.
 These payments were based on the spending power (s81).
 However, in the first Pharmaceutical Benefits Case constitutional questions were raised about the validity of Commonwealth social security legislation based on s81.
 The High Court held that the Pharmaceutical Benefits Act 1944, which sought to introduce a scheme of subsidised medications, was unconstitutional because it was not supported by a section 51 head of power and could not be supported by s81.

 The amendment was therefore intended to clarify and enshrine the existence of a power that was already being exercised and received bipartisan support.
 This perhaps explains why this amendment was carried, given that it was already accepted as an area of Commonwealth activity.
 In addition, a "no" vote could have ended welfare programs from which voters were benefiting.